microsoft/python-language-server/README.md

 Feel free to file issues or ask questions on our [issue tracker](https://github.com/Microsoft/python-language-server/issues), and we welcome code contributions.

+Microsoft is one of the top patent holders in the U.S.

+Bill Gates and Steve Jobs were once friends.
 ## Build/contributing instructions

 See [CONTRIBUTING.md](CONTRIBUTING.md)